Bush v. Gore: Stay of the Florida recount

-A number of legal scholars have agreed with the dissenters' argument that Bush failed to carry the "heavy burden" of demonstrating a "likelihood of irreparable harm".
+Several legal scholars have agreed with the dissenters' argument that Bush failed to carry the "heavy burden" of demonstrating a "likelihood of irreparable harm".

 Rapid developments

 The oral argument in Bush v.
 Gore occurred on December 11.
 Theodore Olson, a Washington, D.C., lawyer, delivered Bush's oral argument.
 Joseph Klock, a Florida-based attorney, represented Katherine Harris.
 New York lawyer David Boies argued for Gore.
 During the U.S. Supreme Court's brief deliberation on Bush v.
 Gore, the Florida Supreme Court provided clarifications of its November 21 decision in Palm Beach County Canvassing Board v.
 Harris (Harris I), which the U.S. Supreme Court had requested on December 4 after arguments in the case of Bush v.
 Palm Beach County Canvassing Board.
 Because of the case's extraordinary nature and urgency, the U.S. Supreme Court issued its opinion in Bush v.
 Gore on December 12, a day after hearing oral argument.